mchung/heroku-buildpack-wordpress/README.markdown

     # Will open the fresh instance in your browser

-The buildpack will detect your app as `Wordpress` if it has a `wp-config.php` in the root directory.
-If you look at Wordpress on Heroku, you'll also see a `config` directory that has an `nginx.conf.erb` and `php.ini` configuration files.
-These files are copied over at deploy time.
-You may modify them to fit your own needs.
-You can view current PHP-FPM status by visiting /status.html
+The buildpack will detect a `Wordpress` app if a `wp-config.php` is located in the root directory.

+When the Wordpress instance starts up, it copies over several configuration files found in the `config` directory of [Wordpress on Heroku](http://github.com/mchung/wordpress-on-heroku).
+Since these files are stored in the Wordpress repo, they may be modified.
+For example, to remove the PHP-FPM status page (available at /status.html), remove the directive from `nginx.conf`.

-The `support` directory also contains a handful of compilation and deployment scripts to automate several processes.
+The `support` directory also contains a handful of compilation and deployment scripts to automate several processes which are used for maintenance and management (by @mchung).

-* **package_nginx** - Used to compile and upload the latest version of Nginx to S3
+* **package_nginx** - Used to compile and upload the latest version of Nginx to S3.
 * **package_php** - Used to compile and upload the latest version of PHP to S3
 * **wordup** - Helper script.
 Used to create and destroy instances of Wordpress on Heroku.